 Having one maxed-out credit card can affect your credit score more negatively than the same balance spread over two cards.

 Many experts say you should have at least two credit cards, but the paramount consideration is proper credit utilization.
 In other words, the number of cards is less significant than how you use the ones you have.

 You'd use the rewards card for your daily spending: groceries, gas, paying bills.
 But you must pay off the balance each month.
 Otherwise, you’ll build unsustainable debt that will hurt your credit and take you down a road to insolvency.

 Additionally, pay attention to the rewards terms.
 Some cards reward grocery purchases but not online transactions, while others will save the best rewards for your spending at the gas pump.

 The low-interest card is good to have for major purchases you'll need to pay over time, such a new appliance or plane tickets for your vacation in Australia.

-A recent survey by the credit bureau Experian found the average American has 3.1 credit cards, which is probably a reasonable number for most people.
+A recent survey by the credit bureau Experian found the average American has three credit cards, which is probably a reasonable number for most people.

 Some consumers have a hard time stopping at three.
-The world record is held by Walter Cavanagh of Santa Clara, California, who has amassed 1,497 credit cards — all valid, according to Guinness.
+The record is held by Walter Cavanagh of Santa Clara, California, who has amassed 1,497 credit cards — all valid, according to Guinness World Records.